Skip to main content

 Market Risk Sentiment

-The sentiment dashboard displays the overall Risk-On/Risk-Off score along with its historical trend, sub-components (1M and 3M), and performance of individual risk-sensitive currencies.
+The sentiment dashboard displays the overall Risk-On/Risk-Off score along with its historical trend, key market drivers, and currency risk sensitivity classifications.
 This gives you a complete picture of current market mood.

 Methodology

-The indicator's score is derived from the price performance of classified Risk-On and Risk-Off currencies.
+The indicator's score is derived from the price performance of classified Risk-On and Risk-Off currencies, combined with cross-asset market drivers.

-• Supplementary Input: It is crucial to also consider News Sentiment.
-News events can signal rapid shifts in sentiment before they are fully reflected in historical futures data.
+• It is crucial to also consider News Sentiment.
+News events can signal rapid shifts in sentiment before they are fully reflected in market data.

 Currency Classification